-More people than ever before are connecting with one another
+More than ever before, people are connecting with one another

-on-line.
-As a result of the proliferation of social media sites
+online.
+As a result of the proliferation of social media sites like

-ability to create personal profiles and exchange e-mails, pictures,
+individuals have the ability to create personal profiles and

-Social media sites are being used in the workplace.
-Some
+Q. Are social media sites used in the

-employees' use of social media sites for personal reasons.
-One
+employees' use of social media sites for personal reasons?

-major concern is loss of productivity.
-A second major concern
+A. One major concern is loss of productivity.
+A

 revolves around privacy issues.

 Q. What privacy concerns do social media sites